oclipa/javascript-cheat-sheet/README.md

   },
   {
     author: 'Robert Frost',
-    quote: 'Two roads diverged in a wood, and I—I took the one less traveled by, And that has made all the difference.'
+    quote: `Two roads diverged in a wood, and I—I took the one less traveled by, And that has made all the difference.` }
-  }
 ];

-// timer mimics user interaction setInterval(() => {
+// timer mimics user interaction
+// setInterval() is a built-in function provided by the window. setInterval(() => {

-  // 1) at intervals, a random quote is "selected by the user" const index = Math.floor(Math.random() * Math.floor(quotes.length));
+  // 1) at intervals, a random quote is "selected by the user" const index = Math.floor(
+    Math.random() * Math.floor(quotes.length)
+  );
   const { author, quote } = quotes[index];

   // 2) selected quote is "sent to model"